-The state-mandated, non-refundable administrative fee is collected by the court after you plead guilty to the traffic offense and elect to attend traffic school.
-It is a fee that allows you to opt for traffic school and, conceal the traffic point from your insurance company.
+The court collects the state-mandated, non-refundable administrative fee after you plead guilty to the traffic offense and elect to attend traffic school.
+It is a fee that allows you to opt for traffic school and conceal the traffic point from your insurance company.
 Any points on your driving record will remain visible to the DMV.
 However, they are “hidden” in the version presented to insurance companies if you successfully finish traffic school for eligible offenses.

 It’s important to note that the court will not refund the administrative fee if you weren’t eligible for traffic school, or if you don’t complete traffic school, so if you need an extension, then request one.